-For employment income, the employer is obligated to file the withholding IIT returns with its in charge tax authority on monthly basis.
+For employment income, the employer is obligated to file the withholding IIT returns with its tax authority on a monthly basis.

 Certain types of individuals must file annual IIT returns (see Withholding requirements below for more information).
 The annual tax return is due by 31 March of the following year.

 There is no joint tax return in China.
 Husbands and wives are assessed and taxed separately.